-A famous sales quote says, “Customers don’t care what you know, until they know that you care.”
-Showing customers that you are interested in their needs is vital to success in any business.
-That’s because all a customer really wants to know is, “What’s in it for me?” or “What’s the benefit?”
+A famous sales quote says, “Customers don’t care how much you know until they know how much you care.”
+Showing customers that you are interested in their needs is vital to success in both sales and service.

 Salespeople often work long and hard on their product knowledge and presentations.
 Some salespeople can tell you everything there is to know about every model that came out since the dawn of time.
 They can tell you what it is and how it works.
 For example, a salesperson might say:

-But stopping at the features of a product isn’t enough to provide customers with a reason to buy.
+But stopping at the features and advantages of a product isn’t enough to provide customers with a reason to buy.
 They need to know how it will benefit them.

-“If you like performance, this car has a 3.8 liter V-6 that produces 215 horsepower and 217 lbs.-ft torque.
+“If you like performance, this car has a 3.8-liter V-6 that produces 215 horsepower and 217 lbs.-ft torque.
+It’s a superior powertrain with the latest technology.
 What that means to you is that when you need to accelerate quickly, this vehicle will provide you with the right kind of power to meet your needs.”